This page includes instructions about the portal site, channel marketing, the orientation process, most of the needed templates, videos, etc.

 Utilities & Systems

-The following includes help with utilities within WordPress and the portal, or external systems you might use as a Channel Manager.
+The following includes help with utilities within WordPress and the portal, or external systems you might use as a Partner Manager.

 Updating WordPress & Plug-ins